tastewar/BusStop/ReadMe.txt

-**Re-organize by "direction" and display the direction title as a string file -- explains 350 predictions appearing to be out of order Maybe change date time scroll to Date, then Time, then rest of sequence Track power-ups, resets, etc. in NV storage??
+**Re-organize by "direction" and display the direction title as a string file -- explains 350 predictions appearing to be out of order Maybe change date time scroll to Date, then Time, then rest of sequence Track power-ups, resets, etc. in NV storage, and add to stats??

 Bugs
 ====
 Cancel Alerts when they stop showing up, even if not expired -- maybe? awaiting any feedback from group On startup, sometimes hit watchdog -- why?
 Saw some cases where 79 showed a Now that shouldn't have -- why?
 Is it significant that 79 is the first to be listed in XML?
+79 Seems to sometimes have just one vehicle, so tracking tripTag should help.
-Also saw cases where Now had an asterisk, and some other short times did as well, suggesting some flags aren't getting cleared appropriately.
+Also saw cases where Now had an asterisk, and some other short times did as well, suggesting some flags aren't getting cleared appropriately -- hopefully same as above.
+Maybe wait longer on WiFi Reset?

 Enclosure
 =========
 The enclosure only needs to be big enough for the DigiX and a small Perma-Proto board.
 Ideally, one end of the case will have the RJ jack for the serial cable, a power input, and a short power output cable coming out.
 Internally, the power should split, with one half going back out for the BB, and the other going into the DigiX.
 Needs a short 6-conductor RJ cord as well.
 Perhaps a couple of LEDs to indicate wifi reset or other interesting states.
 Two buttons: one for reset, the other for paging through statistics.
+Power supply for BetaBrite is 7.5V, so fine for DigiX as well.

 Open Questions
 ==== =========